onaio/gisida/README.md

   - `zoom` : The initial zoom level of the map

 - `accessToken` : Your Mapbox API access token
-- `appIcon` : The path to image that will be displayed as the logo on the top of the title bar
+- `appIcon` : The relative path to image that will be displayed as the logo on the top of the title bar
 - `appName`: The name for the app that will be displayed on the title bar
 - `appColor`: The app primary color that will be displyed most frequently across the screens such as the background of the title bar, buttons
 - `appNameDesc` **(Optional)** : A short description of what your app is about.
 Displayed beneath the app name
-- `appLoginIcon` **(Optional)** : The path to the image that that will be displayed on the login form if authentication is enabled.
+- `appLoginIcon` **(Optional)** : The relative path to the image that that will be displayed on the login form if authentication is enabled.
 If not provided `appIcon` will be used
 - `searchBar` **(Optional)** : Accepts a boolean value.
 Set to `true` if you would like a search box to search the layers.
 The search box is not enabled and not displayed by default
 - `mapStateToUrl` **(Optional)** : Accepts a boolean value.
 Controls if selected layers should be pushed